Galina Beloglazova: Career

-In 1983, Beloglazova gave the Bulgarian team an upset by nearly winning the 1983 World Championship title.
+In 1983, Beloglazova nearly won the 1983 World Championship title, which upset the Bulgarian team.
 If not for a drop on the very last note of her clubs exercise, Beloglazova would have defeated Bulgarian gymnast Diliana Guerguieva.
-Instead she tied for silver and won three more medals in apparatus finals (gold with ball and ribbon and silver with hoop).
+Instead, she tied for silver and won three more medals in apparatus finals (gold with ball and ribbon and silver with hoop).
 Most impressively, she counted four perfect 10s in the event competition.